risebeyondio/io/containers-microservices/kubernetes.rst

 |

+monolithic architecture
+   all parts of application are combined into one large executable - oposite to microserviced architecture

+|

 microservices
    small and independent services designed to work together to form entire application

-   services such as customer data, product data, authantication, search are all independetn from each other but aligned to work together as one application - decoupled and loosely coupled
+   services such as customer data, product data, authantication, search are all independent from each other but aligned to work together as one application - decoupled and loosely coupled

    benefits

-   - scalability

-|

-monolithic architecture
-   all parts of application are combined into one large executable - oposite to microserviced architecture
+   - independent scalability - individual microservices are independently scalable, if specific service is under increased load only that single service can be scaled up or down instad of scaling the entire application

+   - cleaner code - changes to a particular part of application will not affect functioning  of other application components

+   - reliability - issues in one part of application are less likely to cause problems in other parts of the application

+   - variety of tools - differnt services can be constructed using wide range of tools, languages or frameworks - best tool for each job

 |